-I first heard about the Osmo a few years ago.
-It’s an extension for the ipad that includes interactive apps and games.
+I first heard about the Osmo many years back.
+It’s an extension for the ipad (and now Kindle and iphone as well!) that includes interactive apps and games.
 It seemed like a cool concept, but I wasn’t sure how it would hold up practically.
 Was it actually a tool that encourages learning and logical thinking, or was it just a gimmicky gaming app?

 This post contains affiliate links.
 You can read my disclosure policy here.